 How often will I need to come to the office for follow-up visits?

 Your first post-op visit will typically be within a week after surgery.
 We will check your incisions, observe for signs of infection and monitor your recovery.
 We will then see you on a weekly basis until your drains are ready to be removed.
 Sometimes, after the drain is removed, you can develop a collection of fluid in your abdomen called a seroma.
 This is not serious, but can be uncomfortable and put stress on your incision.
 If this occurs, we will remove the fluid with a small needle in our DC office.
 This might have to be done once or twice weekly until the body absorbs the fluid.
 This is not a painful procedure.

 When can I go back to work?

-You should be able to return to work in about two weeks.
+You should be able to return to work in about two or three weeks.
 If your job requires physical labor, you should consider taking 4-6 weeks of leave or return to work with lifting restrictions.

 You can drive as soon as you are off of the narcotic pain medication, and feel alert enough and physically able to do so.

 Can I go home the same day?

-Patients who have a tummy tuck usually go home the same day.
+Patients who have a tummy tuck go home the same day.
 Someone will need to drive you home and stay with you the first night.